 Divergence and Convergence (Grades 5-6): Building on Exploration, students identified as “gifted and talented” should be guided by an enrichment specialist outside of the general education classroom.
 Instructional experiences should first foster divergent thinking in each academic area and then move toward convergence, involving peer dialogue and collaboration around a multitude of explored ideas.

 Independence (Grades 7-8): Students identified as “gifted and talented” should engage in independent inquiries with support from an enrichment specialist.
-Accessing important habits of mind acquired earlier, these students can pursue, develop, and receive feedback on their work through inquiries taking place in pullout classroom settings and/or credible online venues.Here are some of the Enrichment activities at Brookside School that all students have access to:
+Accessing important habits of mind acquired earlier, these students can pursue, develop, and receive feedback on their work through inquiries taking place in pullout classroom settings and/or credible online venues.Here are some of the additional Enrichment activities at Brookside School that all students have access to:

 LEGO Robotics – The LEGO Robotics Program is designed to help children learn cooperation skills and problem-solving techniques through the construction and programming of a LEGO Robot.
 Fourth grade students learn to build the robot and do basic programming, and then have to program their robot to navigate through one of four obstacle courses.
 Fifth grade children expand upon this by adding sensors to their robot and learning the applications of sound sensors and motion sensors.
 They then need to apply this knowledge base to program their robot to clean up Mr. Winkelstein's office after it was messed up by an overactive squirrel.
 All fourth and fifth grade students get an opportunity to participate in this program.